 Students who have family members employed by or under contract with the Federal Reserve Bank of Minneapolis or serving as contest judges are not eligible to participate.

 Thirty student finalists will receive $100.
 In addition, first-, second- and third-place winners will be selected.
 The third-place winner will receive an additional $200, and the second-place winner will receive an additional $300.
-The first-place winner will receive an additional $400 and a paid summer internship at the Minneapolis Fed.
+The first-place winner will receive an additional $400 and a paid summer internship at the Minneapolis Fed, to take place in the summer of 2019.
 The winning essays will also be published online.

 Contest finalists and their teachers will be invited to a culminating workshop, luncheon and awards program at the Minneapolis Fed.
 A parent or guardian is welcome to attend the awards program.
 Although winners are encouraged to participate, attendance is not mandatory to receive awards.